 Simply, the plastic bottles 'will not biodegrade as claimed.'

 In the brief, the Attorney General argues that the

-Other countries are also taking proactive steps to tackle greenwashing claims through a variety of regulatory, legislative, and enforcement efforts.
+Other countries are also taking proactive steps to tackle greenwashing claims through various regulatory, legislative, and enforcement efforts.
 We can interpret many of these practices, in general, to render greenwashing and deceptive strategies illegal.

-Today greenwashing remains a popular strategy to exploit customers' demand for eco-friendly household products that have caused more harm to the environment or people than we can measure.
+Today greenwashing remains a popular strategy to exploit customers' demand for eco-friendly household products, sustainable brands, and sustainable business practices that have caused more harm to the environment or people than we can measure.

-Greenwashed products might convey the idea that they're more natural, wholesome, or free of chemicals than competing brands.
+Companies greenwash products to convey the idea that they're more natural, wholesome, or free of chemicals than competing brands.
 Yet, we’re wise to question their claim to avoid greenwashing becoming our reason for purchase.

 We’ll need to work together as active customers and partner with regulatory bodies against greenwashing.
 Above all, companies should avoid green marketing for marketing’s sake and take responsibility for building real best business practices for a lesser environmental impact on our planet.

 Dahl R. (2010).
 Green washing: Do you know what you're buying?.
 Environmental health perspectives, 118(6), A246–A252. https://doi.org/10.1289/ehp.118-a246